Laura Bivolaru x Irina Dora Măgurean

 I: When listed like that, it all sounds really fancy, I haven’t thought about doing all of them until now 😊.
 I do them organically, they overlap.
 At my core I’m an artist, but my lecturer position puts me in touch with many talented young people.
 I thought I'd do something to support them, as many become detached from arts after graduation; as a student, I didn’t have such an opportunity - a space exclusively dedicated to photographic artists (especially young ones) and I hope some positive results will come with time.

-I don’t think of myself as a curator, although by making connections between projects I could frame my activity in this area too, but the truth is that I like organising exhibitions, coming up with a concept that links all the exhibited works.
+I don’t think of myself as a curator, although by making connections between projects I could frame my activity within this area too, but the truth is that I like organising exhibitions, coming up with a concept that links all the exhibited works.
 The first exhibition I did was quite ambitious: Movie in photography for TIFF (Transylvania International Film Festival), at the Art Museum in Cluj, with both local and foreign artists, showing photographs created as film stills.
 I was a student back then.

-My artistic practice is not directly and consciously influenced by the other activities, but what I’ve noticed is that my outside-of-studio work (teaching and the Camera activities) keep me in a state of continuous development – you have to keep in touch with the international art world, to understand what’s going on around you.
+My artistic practice is not directly and consciously influenced by the other activities, but what I’ve noticed is that my outside-of-studio work (teaching and the Camera-related activities) keep me in a state of continuous development – you have to keep in touch with the international art world, to understand what’s going on around you.

 photo: Irina Dora Măgurean